Skip to main content

 View it in the "Team Report" section under "Test Reports".
 The tester field of the test reports uploaded by CLI will be left blank.

 You can specify the path of an external script or program to be referenced at the end of the Apidog CLI command.
 For example, in the following command line, specify that the CLI references a program located at ./scripts path.
-If layer levels are not specified, the default is the current CLI execution directory.
+If layer levels are not specified, the default current will be the CLI execution directory.

 --external-program-path ./scripts